 To display a Web page, the browser sends an original request to fetch the HTML document that represents the page.
 It then parses this file, making additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
 The Web browser then combines these resources to present the complete document, the Web page.
 Scripts executed by the browser can fetch more resources in later phases and the browser updates the Web page accordingly.

 A Web page is a hypertext document.
 This means some parts of the displayed content are links, which can be activated (usually by a click of the mouse) to fetch a new Web page, allowing the user to direct their user-agent and navigate through the Web.
 The browser translates these directions into HTTP requests, and further interprets the HTTP responses to present the user with a clear response.

 On the opposite side of the communication channel is the server, which serves the document as requested by the client.
-A server appears as only a single machine virtually; but it may actually be a collection of servers sharing the load (load balancing), or a complex piece of software interrogating other computers (like cache, a DB server, or e-commerce servers), totally or partially generating the document on demand.
+A server appears as only a single machine virtually; but it may actually be a collection of servers sharing the load (load balancing), or other software (such as caches, a database server, or e-commerce servers), totally or partially generating the document on demand.